elasticio/elasticio.github.io/content/_components/hubspot/creating-oauth-app-for-hubspot.md

 ## OAuth2 client creation

 You can now create Auth Client using the details outputted by the HubSpot OAuth2 App creation.
 Select **+Add New Client** option from the **Choose Auth Client** drop-down while creating the HubSpot credential to see an OAuth2 client creation pop-up form:

 ![Oauth 2](img/hubspot-oauth2.png)

 Fill-in the form as we show in the screenshot and press Save button to create Auth Client to use for your [credential creation](index#credentials).

+>**Warning:** To maintain a smooth experience, we recommend reusing stored credentials where possible.
+Duplicating secrets across OAuth clients can result in errors and complications.